 American Association of University Women, Vermont Chapter

 The AAUW is committed to achieving quality education for women and girls and to promoting equity for women and girls in all walks of life.
 To achieve these goals, they are active in communities and lobby Members of Congress and the Vermont Legislature on issues related to education and equity for women.
-There are six AAUW branches in Vermont: Bennington, Brattleboro, and Middlebury.
+AAUW branches in Vermont: Bennington, Brattleboro, and Middlebury.

 Building Bright Futures